 2 August 2019

-Everyone needs a good night’s sleep, so here are 5 tips to help you sleep better when the mercury is rising…
+Everyone is always looking for better sleep, so here are 5 tips to help you sleep better when the mercury is rising…

 Warm summer nights staring up at the stars are one thing but trying to sleep when the air is thick and muggy is another.
 Warm temperatures are great, but it can take a while to acclimatise and enjoy them so we have a few hot tips to keep you cool during a heatwave.

 Keep temperatures down at night by keeping the warmth out during the day.
 Close your windows until the outside air has cooled to prevent warm air coming in, and keep the room shaded by closing curtains or blinds.
 Coming to bed in a cool oasis will help you feel refreshed as your head hits the hay.

 Stay hydrated by keeping your water intake steady during your day.
 Avoid downing big glasses and take smaller drinks more often.
 Your body functions better when it is hydrated, and sleep will come more easily